 Lightning Protection System

-Carry out a visual inspection of the roof area to check conformity to BS6651:1999, and establish if any metallic plant such as air conditioning units, phone mast or other equipment, has been installed within the time elapsed from the previous inspection.
+Carry out a visual inspection of the roof area to check conformity to BS6651:1999 or BS EN 62305:2011 and establish if any metallic plant such as air conditioning units, phone mast or other equipment, has been installed within the time elapsed from the previous inspection.
 These must be correctly bonded to the system.

 Once it has been established that the installation confirms to the British Standard guide lines the system must then be inspected in accordance with BS7430.